 What do I write in a sympathy card?

-As the novel coronavirus spreads throughout the world, many of us are faced with more occasions where we need to express sympathy than ever before.
+As the novel coronavirus is still with us and the Delta variant rages throughout the world, many of us are faced with more occasions where we need to express sympathy than ever before.
 What you choose to write will depend primarily on your relationship to the recipient and your relationship to the departed.